thiagomaganha/Generative-AI/README.md

 # 🤖 Generative AI Portfolio

 Welcome to my Generative AI journey!
-This repository showcases practical projects and applications developed during my **Applied Generative AI certification** from Simplilearn - a comprehensive 64-hour program covering modern AI technologies.
+This repository showcases practical projects and applications developed with the knowledge eared during my **Applied Generative AI certification** from Simplilearn - a comprehensive 64-hour program covering modern AI technologies.

 ## 🎯 About This Repository